 - Weakness or numbness in the legs or feet, or even loss of bladder or bowel control from cancer pressing on the spinal cord

 Most of these problems are more likely to be caused by something other than prostate cancer.
 For example, trouble urinating is much more often caused by benign prostatic hyperplasia (BPH), a non-cancerous growth of the prostate.
 Still, it’s important to tell your doctor if you have any of these symptoms so that the cause can be found and treated, if needed.(3)

 Diagnosis and Treatment Options

-Screening refers to testing to find a disease such as cancer in people who do not have symptoms of that disease.
-For some types of cancer, screening can help find cancers in an early stage when they are more easily cured.
+Screening is testing to find cancer in people before they have symptoms.
+For some types of cancer, screening can help find cancers at an early stage, when they are likely to be easier to treat.(4)

 Several different treatments and combinations of treatments may be used, including: